AlaskaAirlines/auro-pane/.github/CONTRIBUTING.md

 We ask that we keep our repo's history linear.
 This helps maintain a easy to understand version history and is crucial to our semantic versioning strategy.
 If you find yourself unable to push to the remote, please **DO NOT* use the `$ git pull` command.
 If this is discovered during a review, the pull request will be rejected.
 Please see the following instructions on rebasing below.

-### Rebase on main
+### Rebase on master

-To maintain repository history health, it is best practice to [rebase branches off of an updated main versus merging down](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).
+To maintain repository history health, it is best practice to [rebase branches off of an updated master versus merging down](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

 If you have push access to the repo

 ```
-$ git checkout main
+$ git checkout master
 $ git pull
 $ git checkout [feature branch]
-$ git rebase main
+$ git rebase master
 $ git push origin [feature branch] --force
 ```

-If you are working off a forked branch, please see [Maintaining your fork's upstream relationship](https://auro.alaskaair.com/contributing/upstream) to sync your main branch and then follow the outlined steps.
+If you are working off a forked branch, please see [Maintaining your fork's upstream relationship](https://auro.alaskaair.com/contributing/upstream) to sync your master branch and then follow the outlined steps.

 ## Conventional Commits